 In a lot of cases, the difference between essential and desirable criteria often becomes blurred.
 For example, a hiring manager may desire a minimum of three years of experience in a particular role.
 If the majority of the candidates have at least three years of experience, that criterion becomes essential by default when candidates with less experience get screened out.

-Take the essential and desirable criteria you’ve identified above and create a shortlisting scorecard for your candidates.
+Take the essential and desirable criteria you’ve identified above and create a shortlist scorecard for your candidates.
 The purpose of this scorecard is to list out each criteria so that you can assign a rating for each screened in candidate.

 When it comes to deciding the length of your shortlist, most people have a pre-determined number in mind.
 For example, interviewing four to six candidates to get one successful hire.

-For high volume recruitment roles like customer service representatives where you need to hire hundreds of people, the length of your shortlist may be to move forward anyone that meets your shortlisting criteria.
+For high volume recruitment roles like customer service representatives where you need to hire hundreds of people, you might shortlist any candidate that meets your criteria.

 The best way to determine the length of your shortlist is to work backwards from the average conversion rates in your own recruitment process.
 As a reference point, the industry average application to interview conversion rate is 12%, the interview to offer conversion rate is 17%, and the offer to accepted conversion rate is 89%.

 When 75 to 88 percent of the resumes you receive for an open req are ones you have to screen out, it’s obvious why shortlisting is the most time-consuming part of recruitment.

 Unfortunately, some of these strengths of an ATS have become their weaknesses.
 It’s become common knowledge that most ATS software use keyword matching to screen resumes, which has led to candidates gaming the system through keyword stuffing on their resumes.

 But just like the invention of the ATS, technology is again coming to the rescue to enable the next generation of candidate shortlisting.

-The current explosion in data analytics technology is enabling the next generation of shortlisting.
-The future of shortlisting is being called “intelligent shortlisting” or applying the “big data treatment” to candidate information.
+The current explosion in data analytics technology is enabling the next generation of shortlist tools.
+This is being called “intelligent shortlisting” or applying the “big data treatment” to candidate information.

 In a nutshell, intelligent shortlisting is adding functionality to an existing ATS that allows it to rate, rank, and shortlist candidates beyond keyword matching.

-Artificial intelligence comes to recruitment. – Martin Burns, ERE
+Artificial intelligence comes to recruitment.

-Couple this with the 23 hours you save per hire by automating screening in the first place, intelligent shortlisting represents the holy grail of recruitment.
+Couple this with the 23 hours you save per hire by automating screening in the first place, AI-powered shortlisting represents the holy grail of recruitment.